 When uncomfortable situations occur to us, the most appropriate and healthy thing is to let that person know that something has bothered you and you want them to stop.

 It’s appropriate because if we don’t say it, that annoying situation could repeat itself.
-Taking into account that others are not fortune-tellers and therefore cannot know what our feelings are or know if something has bothered you.
+Taking into account that others are not fortune-tellers and therefore cannot know what our feelings are or know if something has bothered us.

 Let’s say that up to here, it is nothing new for you.
 Important are the benefits of expressing our disagreement and how we say it to the other person.